 - m) Experimental Use Permits.
-If a private sewage disposal system or component is of a new and/or innovative type and does not comply with the requirements of this Part Code, the homeowner or private sewage contractor or manufacturer may request an experimental use permit.
-A Such a request shall be submitted in writing to the Illinois Department of Public Health, Division of Environmental Health, and a permit shall be issued prior to construction or installation, shall not begin before a permit is requested and approved.
-The request and shall meet the following requirements: - 1) The request shall specify the type of proposed system or component to be used and shall be accompanied by plans, specifications, and engineering data to support the system's compliance with the general requirements under Section 905.20 and with the effluent criteria under Section 905.110 for surface discharges, if applicable. - 2) Information (such as topographical or plat maps) regarding the location of each installation shall be provided to the Department. - 3) The homeowner, private sewage disposal system installation contractor, and/or manufacturer shall provide the Department with proof that sufficient area is available for installation of an approved system if should the experimental system fails fail. - 4) The homeowner, private sewage disposal system installation contractor, and/or manufacturer shall guarantee in writing that the replacement of the experimental system will be replaced with an approved system if the experimental system fails to perform in accordance with any of the Sections of this Part, or with criteria established as a condition of to approval of the system. - 5) The private sewage disposal system installation contractor and/or the manufacturer shall notify the homeowner, or the person obtaining the experimental use permit, of the aforementioned guarantee required by subsection (m)(4), and of the minimum standards of this Part that shall the Illinois Private Sewage Disposal Code which must be met, as determined through the process described in subsections (n)(3) and (4) of this Section for developing criteria to be used in the evaluation of the experimental system.
+If a private sewage disposal system or component is of a new and/or innovative type and does not comply with the requirements of this PartCode, the homeowner or private sewage contractor or manufacturer may request an experimental use permit.
+ASuch a request shall be submitted in writing to the Illinois Department of Public Health, Division of Environmental Health, andprior to construction or installation shall not begin before a permit is requested and approved.
+The request, and shall meet the following requirements: - The request shall specify the type of proposed system or component to be used and shall be accompanied by plans, specifications, and engineering data to support the system's compliance with the general requirements under Section 905.20 and with the effluent criteria under Section 905.110 for surface discharges, if applicable. - 2) Information (such as topographical or plat maps) regarding the location of each installation shall be provided to the Department. - 3) The homeowner, private sewage disposal system installation contractor, and/or manufacturer shall provide the Department with proof that sufficient area is available for installation of an approved system ifshould the experimental system failsfail. - 4) The homeowner, private sewage disposal system installation contractor, and/or manufacturer shall guarantee in writing that the replacement of the experimental system will be replaced with an approved system if the experimental system fails to perform in accordance with any of the Sections of this Part, or with criteria established as a condition ofto approval of the system. - 5) The private sewage disposal system installation contractor and/or the manufacturer shall notify the homeowner, or the person obtaining the experimental use permit, of the aforementioned guarantee required by subsection (m)(4), and of the minimum standards of this Part that shall the Illinois Private Sewage Disposal Code which must be met, as determined through the process described in subsections (n)(3) and (4) of this Section for developing criteria to be used in the evaluation of the experimental system.